 This is a question I get asked a lot.
 My advice is to give publishers a physical copy of your finished book, otherwise, you may find it difficult to raise interest in your book.

 You will also want to make sure that the publisher is right for you.
-Try and research the other books they have published, and see if your book fits with the type of books they make.
+Try and research the other books they have published, and see if your book fits with the type of books they market.
+Alternatively, with the wonders of the web, there’s LOTS of online publishers now that help authors spread their works worldwide.